 Registration for UMS 101 includes a ticket to the performance, workshop fees, transportation to/from the performance venue, and light snacks before the performance.

-To participate in UMS 101 and UMS Night School, you must register through the Rec & Ed website and pay the registration fee (which includes a ticket to the performance).
+To participate in UMS 101, you must register through the Rec & Ed website and pay the registration fee (which includes a ticket to the performance).

 Instructors will be announced when registration opens.
 Class sessions will take place at Pioneer High School, and group transportation will be provided to and from the performance venue via charter bus.
 (Sorry, no ticket exchanges or refunds for previously purchased tickets.)